On the dual positive cones and the algebraicity of a compact K\"ahler manifold: Preliminaries

-Bimeromorphic models of compact K\"ahler threefolds of algebraic dimension $a \le 1$ had essentially been classified by Fujiki~\cite{Fujiki1983} (see also~\cite[Proposition 1.9]{HYLkod3}).
+Bimeromorphic models of compact K\"ahler threefolds of algebraic dimension $a \le 1$ have essentially been classified by Fujiki~\cite{Fujiki1983} (see also~\cite[Proposition 1.9]{HYLkod3}).
 In this subsection, we state this classification result in the following form for our needs.

-\begin{pro} Let $X$ be a compact K\"ahler threefold such that $a(X) \le 1$.
-Then $X$ is bimeromorphic to a compact complex manifold $X'$ in the Fujiki class $\cC$, satisfying one of the following descriptions. \begin{enumerate}[label = \roman{enumi})] \item $X'$ is the total space of a $\bP^1$-fibration $X' \to S$ over a smooth compact K\"ahler surface $S$. \item $X' = (S \times F) / G$ where $S$ is a non-algebraic smooth K\"ahler surface, $F$ is a smooth curve, and $G$ is a finite group acting diagonally on $S \times F$. \item $X'$ is the total space of a fibration $f : X' \to B$ over a smooth projective curve $B$ whose general fiber is an abelian variety. \item $X' = \ti{X}/G$ where $G$ is a finite group and $\ti{X}$ is the total space of a $G$-equivariant smooth isotrivial fibration $\ti{f} : \ti{X} \to \ti{B}$ in non-algebraic 2-tori without multi-sections. \item $X'$ is the quotient $T/G$ of a 3-torus by a finite group. \end{enumerate} In i) and iii), we can choose $X'$ to be a compact K\"ahler manifold. \end{pro}
+\begin{pro} Let $X_0$ be a compact K\"ahler threefold such that $a(X_0) \le 1$.
+Assume that $X_0$ is not a simple non-Kummer threefold.
+Then $X_0$ is bimeromorphic to a compact complex manifold $X$ in the Fujiki class $\cC$, satisfying one of the following descriptions: \begin{enumerate} \item $X$ is the total space of a $\bP^1$-fibration $X \to S$ over a smooth compact K\"ahler surface $S$. \item $X = (S \times F) / G$, where $S$ is a non-algebraic smooth K\"ahler surface, $F$ is a smooth curve, and $G$ is a finite group acting diagonally on $S \times F$. \item $X$ is the total space of a fibration $f \colon X \to B$ over a smooth projective curve $B$ whose general fiber is an abelian variety. \item $X = \ti{X}/G$, where $G$ is a finite group and $\ti{X}$ is the total space of a $G$-equivariant smooth isotrivial fibration $\ti{f} \colon \ti{X} \to \ti{B}$ in non-algebraic 2-tori without multi-sections. \item $X$ is the quotient $T/G$ of a 3-torus by a finite group. \end{enumerate} In~\eqref{pc-1} and~\eqref{pc-3}, we can choose $X$ to be a compact K\"ahler manifold. \end{pro}

 \begin{proof} First we assume that $X_0$ is uniruled.
-Since $X_0$ is non-algebraic, the base of the MRC fibration $X_0 \dto S_0$ is a surface (see \eg\cite[Proof of Theorem 9.1]{CHPabun}).
-Resolving $X_0 \dto S_0$ by some K\"ahler desingularizations of $X_0$ and $S_0$ gives rise to a $\bP^1$-fibration $X \to S$ as in \emph{i)}.
+Since $X_0$ is non-algebraic, the base of the maximally rationally connected fibration $X_0 \dto S_0$ is a surface (see \eg~\cite[Proof of Theorem 9.1]{CHPabun}).
+Resolving $X_0 \dto S_0$ by some K\"ahler desingularizations of $X_0$ and $S_0$ gives rise to a $\bP^1$-fibration $X \to S$ as in~\eqref{pc-1}.
+Now assume that $X_0$ is not uniruled.
+If $a(X_0) = 0$, then by~\cite[Section~1.3, Theorem]{Fujiki1983}, since $X_0$ is not a simple non-Kummer threefold by assumption, necessarily $X_0$ is bimeromorphic to a quotient $T/G$ of a 3-torus $T$ by a finite group $G$ as in~\eqref{pc-5}.